Computer Engineering student working in lab

 With a large number of high-tech firms in and around Boston, both start-ups and large multinational corporations, many PhD students do an internship during their program while remaining right here in Boston.
 Often their advisor is instrumental in identifying the internship position, with a funding sponsor or research collaborator, be they in Boston or elsewhere in the United States.
 Internships can be informally arranged for several months at any time during the calendar year.

 PhD students can also take advantage of the more formally arranged co-op program which entails up to 8 months of work experience preceded by several professional development courses to prepare students.
 The Cooperative Education Program, also known as a “co-op,” is one of the largest and most innovative in the world, and Northeastern is one of only a few that offers a co-op program for graduate students.
-Through this program, students gain industry experience in a wide variety of organizations, from large companies to entrepreneurial start-ups, while helping to finance their education.
+Through this program, students gain professional experience, employed in their field of interest as part of the academic curriculum.
+Northeastern has more than 3,000 co-op employer partners.
 Another option for PhD students is the university’s Experiential PhD program.

 Academic Advising